FrankHB/YSLib/Tools/SHBuild/Readme.en-US.txt

 	SRCPATH is the source directory to be recursively searched.
 	CXXFLAGS are the options to be pass to the C++ compiler.
 All empty arguments would be ignored.
-SRCPATH is verified to be exist.
+SRCPATH is verified to be existed.
 If not, or other file system operations fail, the program stops and returns 1.
 The directory reading is currently implemented by YSLib::DirectorySession.
 Only Windows style path is supported for MinGW32.
 Once the SRCPATH is verified, the program will create a directory named ".shbuild" in the current working directory to be the root of output directory.
 If this operation fails, the program stops and returns 2.
-If the compiler returns non-zero value, the program stops and returns this value plus 0x10000.
+If the compiler returns non-zero value, the program stops and exited in failure state.
-If the archiver returns non-zero value, the program stops and returns this value plus 0x20000.
+If the archiver returns non-zero value, the program stops and exited in failure state.
-Otherwise, if any error occures during the following operations, the program stops and returns 3.
+The program returns 0 if and only if there is no failure.
 The program then performs recursively depth-first search for any probable source to be built.
 	Files and directories whose name begins with "." are ignored.
 	In each directory, each file whose name matches glob patterns "*.a" or "*.o" would be deleted.